quite/test-tkey-git-ssh-signing/README.md

 ```

 You could of course also run tkey-ssh-agent manually, instead of using
 a systemd user unit.
-Remember to adjust SSH_AUTH_SOCK everywhere to
+For example like: `tkey-ssh-agent --uss -a $HOME/tkey-agent-sock`.
-your desired location.
+Remember to adjust SSH_AUTH_SOCK everywhere to your desired location.

 Now run this [./setup](setup) script in your repo.
 Upon loading the
 device app, you should get a pinentry for inputting a USS, which is